 Why Is the Enterprise Solution Modernization Program Important?

-- Modernizing our technology will facilitate greater collaboration and exchange of information between credit unions, credit union service organizations, state supervisory authorities, and NCUA.
+- Modernizing our technology will facilitate greater collaboration and exchange of information between credit unions, credit union service organizations, state supervisory authorities, and the NCUA.

 - Robust business intelligence tools and analytics will allow the NCUA to manage risks to the credit union system more proactively.